Westchester County Business Journal: Small Business Report- Public relations and Social Media

 An integrated public relations campaign should always include PR as a component of it.
 To run a successful marketing campaign, social media must be integrated within a larger Public Relations and marketing strategy.
 Social media cannot stand in a silo.

-Social Media and Public Relations go hand in hand, you can’t have one without the other.
-Public Relations fuels Social Media with content and press coverage for posting, and social media fuels Public Relations with larger opportunities to form direct relationships with journalists, media outlets and print publications.
 A social media campaign without PR would lack rich content for continuous posting, and a PR campaign without social media would lack a primary vehicle in which to share earned media coverage with a larger fan base.
 Social media and PR are critical for personal brand building as well.

 The Evolution of Social Media and PR

-Three years ago, social media was all the rage.
-As businesses struggled to stay afloat in tough economic times, they slashed traditional advertising budgets and put PR and marketing on hold.
-Then came social media.
-“What’s your Twitter handle?” and “Friend me” were the buzzwords.
-Everyone wanted in on the hottest trend in marketing.
-People soon jumped on the social media bandwagon, not fully understanding what social media was or entailed, but knew they needed to be a part of it.
-Company’s who had put all traditional media buying on hold began pouring this money into social media, expecting the same sales driven results as traditional media.
+Companies who had put all traditional media buying on hold began pouring this money into social media, expecting the same sales driven results as traditional media.
 Social Media managers were expected to show the results of traditional advertising, marketing and PR initiatives, all through social channels and with smaller budgets.

 Why Social Media is Not a Magic Bullet

-Social media is supposed to be social.
-Social entails “engaging” with fans, opening up the channel of communication from 1 way to 2-way communication, and not direct sales.
-As companies allocated traditional marketing and PR budgets solely for Social Media, they became unsatisfied with the results.
-They were looking for social media to be the magic bullet to fix their business, to drive sales, and to give something it was never meant to give.
+As companies re-allocated traditional marketing and PR budgets solely for social media, many CMOs became unsatisfied with the results.
+They were looking for social media to be the magic bullet to fix their business, to drive sales, and to provide something it was never meant to give (at the start).
 In an effort to stretch dollars put into social media, companies began pushing harder to drive sales through the social channels they set up.
 The more they pushed the sale, the further away the fans went.

 Social Media PR Campaign Example